A Hug a Day for a Happy Marriage.

 Are you wondering whether your marriage is going to survive?

-My bet is that it’s the things you do on a daily basis that are impacting on the level of happiness and satisfaction in your marriage.
+Have you considered the small things you do on a daily basis that impact the level of happiness and satisfaction in your marriage?

 Turn the television off and enjoy time connecting intimately over an evening meal, morning tea or even just a quick coffee.
 Turning off your devices, phones, computer, television ensures you’re more present and connected with your partner.